geode-sdk/mods/mods-v2/beat.click-sound/about.md

 - [Viper](user:14284530) - Developer, helped me with android support :3
 - [Coop](user:21207551) - Developer, helped make coding the mod more efficient ^w^
 - [Uproxide](user:25397826) - Developer, helped with the developer badge system!
 OwO
+- Firee - Added mac support, thank you so much!
 - Sicariusblack - Helps with making some click sounds sound good!
 - aceofspadesss - Provided a ton of unique click sounds for the mod! >w<
 - kittykatspaugh - Emotional support